dan-leo/masters/thesis/v8/1_intro.md

 In turn, the above objectives evaluate robustness, stability, capabilities, sources of variability and claimed versus actual core features.

 This thesis aims to highlight the challenges, advantages and disadvantages of the technology.
-By doing endpoint tests with multiple manufacturers and base station vendors, one can paint an accurate picture of the capabilities of the technology. [^bullets]
+By doing endpoint tests with multiple manufacturers and base station vendors, one can paint an accurate picture of the capabilities of the technology.

 [^bullets]: Thinus are you happy with objectives like so in sentences and bulleted?